grcasey/python_projects/neural_networks_mnist/README.md

 ### Implementation
 Both models are trained with a batch_size of 64 and 50 epochs.
-I have encountered the problem of computational limitations and considering a time constraint my solution was to run my models on a subset of MNIST dataset.
+I have encountered the problem of computational limitations.
+Considering a time constraint, my solution was to run my models on a subset of MNIST dataset.
 My training set consists 1000 image samples from MNIST original training set.
 My test set comprised 200 image samples from MNIST original test set.
-It can be easily tweaked in the code to full size to run on more powerfull machines.
+It can be easily tweaked in the code to return a full size to run on more powerful machines.

 Code is available in the appropriate files **mnist_cnn.py** and **mnist_rnn.py**

 ### Results
-My CNN model runs for 3 hours with 35M parameters on a standart Mac CPU computational power.
+My CNN model runs for 3 hours with 35M parameters on a standard MacBook Pro CPU computational power.

 ```
 # Evaluate performance of CNN model